 Priorities and Objectives can both be used to set goals in 15Five.
 Priorities are short-term goals or tasks that follow the cadence of 15Five reporting.
 The Objectives feature in 15Five uses the OKR (Objectives and Key Results) Methodology which is a framework for defining and tracking business objectives and their outcomes.
 Objectives are long term goals.
-In 15Five you can have company wide, department, individual, and self-development objectives.
-For more information on the Objectives and Key Results methodology please see Methodology Explained: ORKs from our Success Center and OKR Methodology from our Science pages.
+In 15Five you can have company-wide, department, individual, and self-development objectives.
+For more information on the Objectives and Key Results methodology see the OKR Methodology write up from our Science pages.

 Create team objectives

-Collaborative Objectives in 15Five enable teams to align and work together to drive company initiatives forward.
-Your team might often work together on a single objective.
-Objectives whose key results are owned by multiple people are called Collaborative Objectives.
+Collaborative objectives in 15Five enable teams to align and work together to drive company initiatives forward.
+Your team might be working together on a single objective.
 You can create department objectives for your team for which multiple team members contribute.
-Collaborative objectives have a single owner as the individual who is accountable for that objective, but the KR's within it can be assigned to multiple individuals.
-Align department objectives with company wide objectives to see how department goals drive company goals forward.
+Collaborative objectives still have a single owner.
+Though there is one owner, the person who is accountable for that objective's progress, key results within that objective can be owned by multiple individuals.
+Align department objectives with company-wide objectives to see how department goals drive company goals forward.

-You can also align your direct reports' individual objectives with department objectives, so they can see how their work drives team goals forward.
-Keep your teams' objectives flexible, so they can be easily adjusted and revised as your team members' work evolves and priorities change.
-In 15Five, you can easily edit Objectives and Key Results.
-OKRs are most effective when they are flexible and can adjust during the quarter to match business needs.
+You can also align your direct reports' individual objectives with department objectives, so each person can see how their work drives the team goals forward.
+Keep your teams' objectives flexible.
+They can be easily adjusted and revised as your direct reports' work evolves and priorities change.
+In 15Five, you can easily edit objectives and key results after initial entry.
+OKRs are most effective when they can be adjusted during the quarter to match business needs.

-You can create self development objectives in 15Five, as well!
-Encourage all of your team members to set quarterly self-development goals.
-As you and your team members identify their skill gaps, create learning goals to keep their growth and development front and center.
-Self development objectives allows your team member to prioritize these skill gaps that prohibit them from doing your best work.
-We recommend setting short-term and general “do your best” goals for self development objectives.
+You can create self-development objectives in 15Five as well!
+Encourage all of your direct reports to set quarterly self-development goals.
+As they identify gaps in skill, they can create learning goals to keep their growth and development front and center.
+Self-development objectives allow your direct reports to prioritize these skill gaps that prohibit them from doing their best work.
+We recommend setting short-term and general “do your best” goals for self-development objectives.
 Specific and challenging goals have a negative effect on performance.
-More general learning goals increase the growth mindset, a belief that abilities are not fixed, because then your team member won't worry about failure and instead see goal setting as a chance to learn.
+More general learning goals increase the growth mindset, a belief that abilities are not fixed— people shouldn't worry about failure and should instead see goals setting as a chance to learn.

-Gallup research also shows employee productivity increases by 56% on average when managers are involved in helping employees align their goals with the needs of the organization, or overall company purpose.
-When employees work with their managers to both create Objectives and then align them with the organization’s mission and top priorities, productivity and engagement soar.
-As a manager, you should meet with your team members a few weeks before the upcoming quarter to help them set their quarterly goals in 15Five.
-Always keep in mind that their goals should be personally meaningful to them.
+Gallup research also shows employee productivity increases by 56% on average when managers are involved in helping employees align their goals with the needs of the organization or overall company purpose.
+When individuals work with their managers to both create Objectives and then align them with the company's mission and top priorities, productivity and engagement soar.
+As a manager, you should meet with your direct reports a few weeks before the upcoming quarter to help them set their quarterly objectives in 15Five.
+Keep in mind that the objective should be personally meaningful to them.

-Your team member's objectives are at the top of their weekly check-in so that you'll always know what they're working on and to provide context during your 1-on-1s.
-As a manager, when you keep track of your team's goals and key performance projects and milestones, your feedback will improve and be more effective.
-Read your team members' Priorities as you review their 15Five and provide feedback there by leaving them comments on their priorities.
-During 1-on-1s you should obtain deeper insight into your team members’ work and the factors that influence or hinder progress.
+Your direct report's objectives are at the top of their Check-in so that you'll always know what they're working on and to provide context for your 1-on-1s.
+As a manager, when you keep track of your team's goals and key performance projects and milestones, your feedback will become more effective.
+Read your direct reports' Priorities as you review their Check-in, and provide feedback via comments on the priorities.
+During 1-on-1s you should obtain deeper insight into your direct reports’ work and the factors that influence or hinder progress.
 To increase performance and motivation, focus on goal progress over results.

-Run a custom report on Priorities to get clear on tasks that your team members are working on.
-Priorities are employee driven to do lists, and you can run a report on them to see what tasks are getting completed, perhaps giving you an indicator to step in or a reason to celebrate.
-For longer term goal tracking, report on Objectives to see the progress your team is making on their bigger goals.
+Check out the Priorities dashboard to get clear on tasks that your direct reports are working on.
+Priorities are employee-driven to-do lists, and you can run a report on them to see what tasks are getting completed, perhaps giving you an indicator to step in or a reason to celebrate.